FINNGEN/fganalysis-r/README.md

 # Load the package
 library(fganalysis)

-## get connection to data sources.
+## get connection to data sources. in sanbox you can find data source configuration in /finngen/shared_nfs/finngen/code/drugResponsePackage/config/db_config_sb.json
 conn <- connect_fgdata("config/db_config.json")
+### SANDBOX
+conn <- connect_fgdata("/finngen/shared_nfs/finngen/code/drugResponsePackage/config/db_config_sb.json")

 ##returned object has attributes that are lazy loaded data frames of different phenotype data.
 ## you can start writing dplyr queries and e.g. joining to other tables.
 Nothing will happen before you actually request the data to be localized.